 Spread the findings on a table or other flat work surface, preferably outdoors (near an electrical outlet if using a glue gun).
 If items are damp, allow them to dry before working with them.

 On the paper, draw an outline of the backing.
-Let child arrange the nature findings as desired onto the paper.
+Let your child arrange the nature findings as desired onto the paper.
 Once she or he is satisfied with the design, it can be transferred piece by piece to the backing and glued in place.

 Note: Liberally applied hot glue works best for this project because of the texture and uneven surface of the natural materials.
-For safety reasons, if the child if young or inexperienced, you will need to apply the glue yourself.
+For safety reasons, if the child is young or inexperienced, you will need to apply the glue yourself.
 In any case, it is a good idea to hold each item firmly in place after gluing to ensure that it adheres well.

 Allow to dry.
 The work is now ready to display.